-To find out if your lung cancer has this ALK+ mutation, you will need to have a sample of your cancer analyzed in a laboratory (via a process known as molecular testing).
+To find out if your lung cancer has this ALK+ mutation, you will need to have a sample of your cancer analyzed in a laboratory.
+This process is known as biomarker testing.
 To obtain a sample of the cancer, it is necessary to have a biopsy, typically obtained either with a needle or a small surgical procedure.

 Once it is confirmed that your lung cancer tests positive for the ALK mutation, there are many treatment options in addition to targeted therapy.
 If your lung cancer hasn’t yet spread and it’s in an early stage, you might be a candidate for surgery to have the lung cancer completely removed.
-If not, there are drugs known as “ALK inhibitors” which target your ALK+ mutation and stop your cancer from growing and spreading.
+If not, there are drugs known as “Tyrosine Kinase Inhibitors (TKI)” or “ALK inhibitors.”
+These drugs target your ALK+ mutation and stop your cancer from growing and spreading.

 ALK inhibitors have been very successful and can be effective for months and often years.
 However, eventually most of these drugs stop working because the cancer cells develop resistance and can start growing again.
-The good news is that new and improved drugs are being developed all the time.
+The good news is that researchers develop new and improved drugs all the time.